Skip to content

 Every business takes great pains each year to make sure they have the most appropriate insurance in place to look after their office, premises, stock, employers’ liability etc. However, many neglect the protection side which is covered by the following appropriate types of cover:

 ‘Keyperson cover’ is simply life insurance taken out by the company on the life of one or more employees who they view as being vital to the business’ continuing success and viability.
-Having this cover in place ensures that the company can cope if a key employee passes away.
+Having this cover in place helps to ensures that the company can cope if a key employee passes away.
 For example, replacing loss of revenue if the individual was a big sales producer.

 Which is Best for You and When?

-Section 72 Life Policy
+Section 72 Whole of Life Policy

 This is a Revenue-approved, ‘Whole of Life’ policy where the proceeds are tax-free if used to pay an inheritance tax bill.
 Designating ‘Whole of Life’ cover as a Section 72 policy enables people to plan for the payment of inheritance tax efficiently and in advance.